 - 4 heaped tbsp cornstarch (cornflour)

-- 3-4 tbsp sugar I used 4, if you like your drinks barely sweet reduce to 3.
+- 3-4 tablespoon sugar I used 4, if you like your drinks barely sweet reduce to 3.

 - 5-6 small pieces mastic, crushed about 1/2 teaspoon total, see notes